Quantum Frontiers

 Physical Review Letters published our paper last month.
 Working with Justin and José deepened my appetite for translating between the abstract and the concrete, for proving abstractions as a theorist’s theorist and realizing them experimentally as a lab’s theorist.
 Maybe, someday, I’ll earn the tag “a theorist I can actually talk with” from an experimentalist.
 For now, at least I serve better than a football-team mascot.

-5 thoughts on ““A theorist I can actually talk with”
+5 Responses to ““A theorist I can actually talk with””